 Why This Matters

-Your agent is 45 minutes into a complex research task.
+Your agent is 45 minutes into a research task.
 User closes their browser.
 Server restarts.
 All progress lost.

 Or worse: agent crashes mid-booking.
 User refreshes.
 Agent starts over.
 Now there’s an orphaned booking in your system.